dmotz/stream-snitch/README.md

 that it only supports streams of text and will decode binary buffers automatically.

-Since it offers support for any arbitrary regular expressions including capture groups and start/end operators, chunks are internally buffered and examined and discarded only when matches are found.
+Since it offers support for any arbitrary regular expressions including capture groups and start / end operators, chunks are internally buffered and examined and discarded only when matches are found.
+When given a regular expression in multiline mode (`/m`), the buffer is cleared at the start of every newline.

 stream-snitch will periodically clear its internal buffer if it grows too large, which could occur if no matches are found over a large amount of data or you use